 The benefits of multi-car insurance is likely to differ for different people, but the main benefits of taking out such a policy are:

 Due to the nature of multi-car policies, discounts are applied for each additional car you add to the policy.
 This means that it could result in being cheaper than taking out separate policies for each car.
 But again, it’s worth comparing your multi-car quote against the standard quotes to make sure it’s cheaper as this depends on a number of factors.

 Once all the cars are set up on the policy, you’ll see the convenience benefits it brings.
 All your cars’ insurance will now renew on the same day, you’ll only have one insurance company to deal with, and one payment will be taken for all your cars.
 It’s much simpler than dealing with numerous different companies, different payments and different renewal dates to remember.

 Although multi-car insurance is an obvious benefit to families with multiple cars at the same address, other types of people can reap the benefits it gives.
 Whether you’re a couple with separate cars, an individual with more than one car, or even friends in a house share, you can get a multi-car policy.
-Some insurers will even offer policies for family members at different addresses, for example a child at university, but this is worth checking with your insurer.
+Some insurance providers will even offer policies for family members at different addresses, for example a child at university, but this is worth checking with your insurance provider.

 Having a multi-car policy allows you to know that all your family’s cars are fully insured with the right protection.
 You can choose which level of cover each car has and easily ensure that the policy is paid for with one payment for all cars.